MicrosoftDocs/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2controller.md

 >  [CoreWebView2ControllerWindowReference](corewebview2controllerwindowreference.md) ParentWindow

 Gets the parent window provided by the app or sets the parent window that this WebView is using to render content.
-It initially returns the `ParentWindow` passed into <see cref="CoreWebView2Environment.CreateCoreWebView2ControllerAsync(IntPtr)"/> or <see cref="CoreWebView2Environment.CreateCoreWebView2ControllerAsync(IntPtr, CoreWebView2ControllerOptions)"/>.
+It initially returns the `ParentWindow` passed into [CoreWebView2Environment.CreateCoreWebView2ControllerAsync(CoreWebView2ControllerWindowReference)](corewebview2environment.md#createcorewebview2controllerasync) or [CoreWebView2Environment.CreateCoreWebView2ControllerAsync(CoreWebView2ControllerWindowReference, CoreWebView2ControllerOptions](corewebview2environment.md#createcorewebview2controllerasync-1).
 Setting the property causes the WebView to re-parent the main WebView window to the newly provided window.

 ### RasterizationScale